 Climate change is one of the defining issues of our time and nations in the Commonwealth are amongst those most vulnerable to the impacts of climate change.
 The Commonwealth has been at the forefront of global action on climate change since its leaders signed the Langkawi Declaration on the Environment, which collectively cited the greenhouse effect as one of the main environmental problems facing the world.
 The Declaration recognised threats to islands and low-lying coastal states of sea level rise and other climate change perils through global warming.

 The Royal Society undertakes a wide range of activities on climate change, acting to help ensure that the best possible evidence is available to inform policymaker decisions.
 This programme of activities draws on the expertise of Fellows of the Royal Society, and wider community.
-Find more information, including a 60 second video: royalsociety.org/topics-policy/projects/climate-change/
+Find more information, including a 60 second video: royalsociety.org/topics-policy/projects/climate-change-evidence-causes/

 You can also read more information on the Society’s Commonwealth activities.